salos1982/generateTemplatedCode/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+### 1.1.1
+- Fixed and urlEncode function
+- Added parameter for generating password

 ### 1.1.0
 Added functions: generatePassword, urlEncode, escapeQuotes Removed version in npmInstall action